Unified Payments Interface

-Unified Payments Interface (UPI) is an instant real-time payment system developed by National Payments Corporation of India (NPCI).
+Unified Payments Interface (UPI) is an Indian instant payment system and protocol developed by the National Payments Corporation of India (NPCI) in 2016.
 The interface facilitates inter-bank peer-to-peer (P2P) and person-to-merchant (P2M) transactions.
-It is used on mobile devices to instantly transfer funds between two bank accounts.
-The mobile number on the device is required to be registered with the bank.
-The UPI ID of the recipient can be used to transfer money.
+It is used on mobile devices to instantly transfer funds between two bank accounts using only a unique UPI ID.
 It runs as an open source application programming interface (API) on top of the Immediate Payment Service (IMPS), and is regulated by the Reserve Bank of India (RBI).
-RBI Governor Dr. Raghuram G. Rajan launched the pilot program in Mumbai on 11 April 2016.
-Banks have started depositing their UPI-enabled apps on the Google Play store from August 25, 2016.
+Major Indian banks started making their UPI-enabled apps available to customers in August 2016 and the system is today supported by almost all Indian banks.